duaisha/Protect_folder-file/index.md

-## Use HTAccess to Password Protect Your Web Pages
+## Use HTAccess to add privacy settings to your Web Pages

 * **Step1**  Open the folder which is not public or accessible using webaddress.
 * **Step2**  Create a file '.htpasswd' using commnad